duanyitao/gradle_learn/README.md

 - Edit `src/test/java/example/ExampleTest.java` to introduce test failures
 - Add more dependencies, more plugins, and more projects

 Alternatively, enable one of your own builds to produce build scans by following the [step-by-step instructions][instructions].

+## Learn more

+There's more to build scans.
+You can create builds scans for all of your builds via an init script.
+You can enable automatic publication (i.e. no need for -Dscan).
+You can even extend build scans with custom data, and more.

+Learn how by consulting the [build scans user manual][manual].

 ## Need help?